30s Ad: $256 - $292

 Email addresses extracted directly from the website's or podcast's RSS feed(s).

-Here's a quick summary of the last 5 episodes on The Deeply Graphic Designcast - DGDC.
+Here's the recent few episodes on The Deeply Graphic Designcast - DGDC.

 Hosts